BuFran/libopencm3/README.md

 Toolchains targetting linux, such as "gcc-arm-linux-gnu" or the like are _not_ appropriate.

-** NOTE ** It is recommended, that you use g-a-c 2.8 2014q3 or newer to build all platforms covered by libopencm3
+_NOTE_ We recommend, that you use g-a-c version 2.8 2014q3 or newer to build all platforms covered by libopencm3 succesfully.

 Building
 --------